The annoying Gary and the awesome balloon juggle in the good church!

 Those sentences are part of something we’ve been working on.
 We created an interactive game for the surrealism exhibitions at Boijmans van Beuningen and Hamburger Kunsthalle to get in touch with your surrealist self.

 Inspired by the techniques and games the surrealists used to unleash creativity by inviting coincidence into play, we designed our game around the ‘cadavre exquis’ rules.
-A player writes down a word on paper and then passes it to the next player.
-Forming an original and surprising sentence each round.
+A player writes down a word on paper and then passes it to the next player, forming an original and surprising sentence in every round.

 In our version the player is asked questions about the works of art in the exhibition.
 ‘How would you feel if you were inside the artwork?
 What would you say to the elephant in the painting?’
 It then creates a unique surrealistic sentence with the player’s answers.
 The questions stimulate the player or visitor of the exhibition to look at the works of art from a different perspective.
 This experience could show a lot of treasures that otherwise would have stayed hidden!
 We hoped to unleash a source of inspiration in the visitors’ unconsciousness, even if it’s just while playing the game.

 A multilingual interactive game about language, coincidence and art which was played at both exhibitions by many visitors, as well as online.